AgoraIO/RTM2/Agora-RTM2-QuickStart-Android-Java/README.zh.md

-# Agora RTM2  Android Java Demo
+# Agora RTM2 Quick Start Android Demo

 *Read this in other languages: [English](README.md)*